Tea Pixie conducted her own experiments to create an easy sunless tanning solution.

-Make this with a friend or for Christmas gifts - you will have enough for two lip gloss bottles.
+Make this with a friend or for Christmas gifts.
+You will have enough for two lip gloss bottles.

-Where To Get an Applicator?
+Where to Get an Applicator?

-I haven't got access to online ordering for vegetables, so I hope you'll visit your local green grocer to get some luscious beets. :) Or better yet, if you have a garden, grow some!
+I haven't got access to online ordering for vegetables, so I hope you'll visit your local greengrocer to get some luscious beets.
+Or better yet, if you have a garden, grow some!

 In fact, many veggies can be used for dying clothing or Easter eggs!
 My granny stained clothing (on purpose!) with tea, onion skins, beets, coffee, blueberries, raspberries, and strawberries.
 It might take some testing to get the colouring right.
 My granny was a pioneer in the north of Canada, built her house on a patch of dirt and fed her family what she could muster up.
 I know that her use of these dyes was exciting for everyone because access to commercial products just wasn't possible.